alibaba-archive/aliyun-odps-fluentd-plugin/README.md

         - key words: partition ctime=${remote}
         - key words int time format: partition ctime=${datetime.strftime('%Y%m%d')}
 - time_format(Optional):
-    - if the odps table is partitioned, you need to set the param <partition>
     - if you are using the key words to set your <partition> and the key word is in time format, please set the param <time_format>. example: source[datetime] = "29/Aug/2015:11:10:16 +0800", and the param <time_format> is "%d/%b/%Y:%H:%M:%S %z"
 - shard_number(Optional):less than the number you set when create the hubtable.

 ## Useful Links
 ---